Personal Financial Statements You Should Keep By Now

 As an additional tip, you may want to do the tracking of your mutual funds dynamically also.
 You can put in your NAVPS (connect it to the internet to have the up-to-date value through XML) and make a computation of how much your MF is worth today.

 Now, this is one of my favorite personal finance worksheet – the Savings Tracker.
 The savings tracker basically shows you how much you have already saved up for a financial goal that you have.
-It’ll show you your financial goal, how much savings you currently have and how much more you need to save.
-It will also show you how much you need to save basing on the end and start date of your saving activity and the frequency (bi-weekly, monthly, etc.) of your savings.
+It’ll show you your financial goal, how much savings you currently have, and how much more you need to save.
+It will also show you how much you need to save based on the end and start date of your saving activity and the frequency (bi-weekly, monthly, etc.) of your savings.

 Note: I have downloaded this through MS Excel Office 360 and tweaked it a little to suit my needs.